Family and Medical Leave

 The University will not discriminate against any employee who files charges, institutes a proceeding under or related to the rights provided by Family and Medical Leave Act, or gives information in connection with an inquiry or proceeding regarding that Act.

 Employees who believe that they have been subject to retaliation or discrimination as a result of exercising their rights under the Family and Medical Leave Act may bring a complaint to the Director of Equal Opportunity Services.

 - Other Leave Options

 If an employee is not eligible for family and medical leave, an employee may be entitled to other leave, with or without pay, provided by the University.

 Authority is hereby delegated to the Associate Vice President for Human Resources, or designee, to determine family and medical leave eligibility.

 For Assistance: Interpretation of specific requirements of the family and medical leave policy is subject to provisions contained in the full text of the Family and Medical Leave Act.
-Questions regarding family and medical leave should be directed to Human Resource Services, Benefit Services Section, or to the website: http://www.utexas.edu/hr/.
+Questions regarding family and medical leave should be directed to Human Resources, Benefit Services Section, or to the website: http://www.utexas.edu/hr/.

-Certification of Health Care Provider form web site: http://www.utexas.edu/hr/forms/FML_ee_serious_health_condition.pdf or http://www.utexas.edu/hr/forms/FML_family_member.pdf.
+Certification of Health Care Provider form website: http://hr.utexas.edu/forms/certification_of_health_care_provider.pdf or http://hr.utexas.edu/forms/certification_of_healthcare_provider_family.pdf.

 Previously HOP 7.F.4